 There are many amazing spots to see the Golden Gate Bridge, but Baker Beach remains my absolute favorite spot for viewing the iconic landmark and the Marin Headlands in the distance.

-Parking is a bit limited here, but you can access on foot or by bike or uber as it’s right in the city.
-In the warmer months you can spend all day here soaking up the sun, and during the windier days it’s a great spot to just go on a sunset stroll with one of the best views in the city.
+Parking is somewhat limited here, but you can access it on foot, by bike, or via Uber, as it’s conveniently located in the city center.
+In the warmer months, you can spend all day here soaking up the sun, and during the windier days, it’s a great spot to just go on a sunset stroll with one of the best views in the city.

 Stinson Beach, Marin County